mikebanks/AbuseIPdbSCAN/README.md

 - Private IPs: Private addresses/blocks are skipped with a message.
 - Large blocks: AbuseIPDB requires /24 or smaller; larger blocks will be rejected.
-- HTTP 503: The tool retries on some transient errors when checking blocks; try again later if issues persist.
+- HTTP 429/5xx: The tool includes basic retries with exponential backoff and timeouts on network calls.
+If issues persist, try again later.
 - Country scans: This uses NirSoft allocation data.
 Invalid codes return 404; see https://www.nirsoft.net/countryip/ for available codes.
 Country scans can be slow and may hit rate limits.
+  - Use `--limit` to cap subnets and `--sleep` to throttle requests.

+## Implementation Notes

+- Network calls use timeouts and limited retries with exponential backoff.
+- All output writers normalize inputs to lists of objects; single lookups are wrapped automatically.
+- Private IPs/blocks are skipped rather than returned as strings, with messages sent to stderr.
+- Category labels cover AbuseIPDB categories 0–23.

 ## Security and Privacy